Table of Contents

-Hopefully this guide shed some light on the type of equipment you might need for day to day operations.
+Hopefully, this guide shed some light on the types of forklifts you might need for day to day operations.
 Finding the right tool for your business can be tough.
 Renting may be an option to gauge how much muscle you really need.

-OSHA has organized and classified forklifts into 7 unique categories.
+OSHA has organized and classified forklifts into 7 unique categories or types.